-- ► The open meetings law is to be broadly interpreted to promote the policy of openness.
-See Wis.
-Stat. § 19.81(4). - ▶ On close questions, courts will prefer an interpretation of the law that favors open government. - ► Courts disfavor any interpretation that would facilitate evasion of the policy of openness. - ▶ Bottom Line: The purpose of the open meetings law is to ensure openness. - ▶ Only a few limited exemptions permit confidentiality
+- ► The open meetings law is to be broadly interpreted to promote the policy of openness - > See Wis.
+Stat. § 19.81(4)

+- ► Courts disfavor any interpretation that would facilitate evasion of the policy of openness - ▶ Bottom Line: The purpose of the open meetings law is to ensure openness - Only a few limited exemptions permit confidentiality (closed sessions)